Kennyd

-Kennyd Lucas Rodrigues de Lima (born 6 March 2004), known as Kennyd, is a Brazilian footballer who plays as a forward for Goiás.
+Kennyd Lucas Rodrigues de Lima (born 6 March 2004), known as Kennyd, is a Brazilian footballer who plays as a forward for Porto B, on loan from Goiás.

 Club career

 Born in Cuiabá, Kennyd passed through the academies of Brasilis-SP, Flamengo, Corinthians and Bahia.
 While at Flamengo, he was one of the survivors of the Flamengo training ground fire in 2019, which took the lives of ten youth players.

 In 2021, he signed for Cuiabá, marking his debut with the under-17 squad by scoring four goals in an 8–0 win over Operário-VG.
 He signed a contract renewal with the club in August 2022.

 In March 2023, Kennyd signed for Goiás.

+On 10 July 2023, Portuguese side Porto announced the signing of Kennyd on a season-long loan, with a future option to buy.
+He joined the B team.
+He made his debut for the side on 13 August, starting in a 1–1 home draw against Tondela in the Liga Portugal 2.
+Two weeks later, Kennyd scored his first goal for Porto B, in a league match at home against União de Leiria; after coming off the bench to replace Wendel on the 78th minute, he scored on the 88th minute, sealing a 2–1 victory.